andre-bender/CNAG.PACK/README.md

 For more information, visit our Wiki or Documentation.

 Contact
-For support or inquiries, please contact support@yourdomain.com.
+For support or inquiries, feel free to contact us at any time.